Led by a research-active team, our biology degrees explore issues of key imporance in the modern world.

 - Highers AABB (including a science subject)

-- A-Levels BBC (including a science subject)
+- A-Levels BBC - ABB (including a Maths or Science subject)

 - Int.
 Baccalaureate 27 points to include a science subject at Higher Level 5